Travel.State.Gov > International Travel > Learn About Your Destination > Cuba International Travel Information

-Travel to Cuba is regulated by the Office of Foreign Assets Control (OFAC) of the U.S. Department of the Treasury.
-Anyone located in the United States, regardless of citizenship and nationality, must comply with these regulations.
-Individuals seeking to travel to Cuba are not required to obtain licenses from OFAC if their travel is covered by a general license.
+Travel to Cuba from or transiting through the United States by persons under U.S. jurisdiction (defined as [BE1] U.S. citizens located anywhere, and anyone located in the United States regardless of citizenship and nationality) , is regulated by the Office of Foreign Assets Control (OFAC) of the U.S. Department of the Treasury.
+All travelers falling under U.S. jurisdiction must comply with these regulations.
+Individuals seeking to travel to Cuba are not required to obtain licenses from OFAC if their travel is covered under the 12 travel categories authorized by a general OFAC license.
 If travel is not covered by a general license, you must seek OFAC authorization in the form of a specific license.
 Travelers who fail to comply with regulations may face penalties and criminal prosecution.
-See the Department of Treasury webpage.
 For travel-specific questions, please see 31 C.F.R.
 515.560 and OFAC’s Frequently Asked Questions.

-Cuban Requirements for Authorized Travelers: Attempts to enter or exit Cuba illegally, or to aid the irregular exit of Cuban nationals or other persons, are prohibited and punishable by jail.
-Entering Cuban territory, territorial waters or airspace without prior authorization from the Cuban government may result in arrest.
-Immigration violators are subject to prison terms ranging from four years to 30 years.
+Cuban Requirements for Authorized Travelers: Attempts to enter or exit Cuba illegally, or to aid the irregular exit of Cuban nationals or other persons, are prohibited.
+Entering Cuban territory, territorial waters, or airspace without prior authorization from the Cuban government may result in arrest.
+Immigration violators are subject to prison terms ranging from four to thirty years.

 The security environment in Cuba is relatively stable and characterized by a strong military and police presence.
-Demonstrations are infrequent but can be violent.
+Demonstrations are infrequent but can draw violent responses from government forces.
 Even demonstrations intended to be peaceful can turn confrontational without warning.
 Avoid demonstrations and maintain security awareness at all times.
-Security messages issued in connection with demonstrations and strikes are posted on the Embassy’s website under “Safety & Security Messages.”
+Demonstration Alerts are posted on the Embassy’s website.
+Review the Cuba Travel Advisory.

-The Cuban government has detained U.S. citizens who are suspected of engaging in activities perceived to undermine state security.
-Travelers to Cuba should be aware that the Cuban government may detain individuals for activities which would not be considered criminal or offensive in the United States.
+The Cuban government has detained U.S. citizens suspected of engaging in activities perceived to undermine state security.
+The Cuban government may detain individuals for activities that would not be considered criminal or offensive in the United States.